 - Child’s Year and Form Group/Class

 - What time they will arrive to the Academy or time they will need to depart

 Holidays are not permitted during term time and, if taken, will be recorded as an unauthorised absence on the student’s permanent record.

 Any request for student leave of absence in term time will be considered by the Executive Principal or Primary Headteacher.
 In making this decision the school will consider the circumstances of each application individually, including any previous pattern of leave in term time and the attendance record to date.

 Where a student’s attendance is already below 97% permission is unlikely to be given.

-If you do need to request leave of absence during term time please request a form from the Attendance officer or complete the form below.
-Any additional information or permission forms, need to be emailed or handed in to the attendance officer separately.
+If you do need to request leave of absence during term time please complete the form below.
+Any additional information or permission forms, need to be emailed or handed in to the Attendance Officer separately.

 020 8492 6000 please press option 1